 INTRODUCTION

 The economically developed world has documented a high prevalence of obesity and health related complications, including diabetes in childhood and adolescence, which threaten longevity(1–6).
-As a result, public health goals aim to increase physical activity levels to help reduce the prevalence of these conditions as well as the economic burden of chronic disease on the medical system(4,6–8).
-(9) skills (9)(10) (11)(12,13)(14–16)(1,2,7,14)(17)(7,17)Active children have a greater likelihood of becoming active adults; therefore, physical education (PE) classes in schools have been a focus of intervention(9–11), although the effectiveness of these programs has not been clearly demonstrated(1,12).
-Other challenges within the school system include the reduction of time allotted for PE classes as individuals progress through the school system(2,8,9,11,13,14), and catering to the different needs of the target population of children and adolescents, including those with chronic medical conditions.
+As a result, public health goals aim to increase physical activity levels to help reduce the prevalence of these conditions, as well as the economic burden of chronic disease on the medical system(4,6–8).
+Physical literacy has become a key focus of physical activity, and is defined as “the motivation, confidence, physical competence, knowledge and understanding to value and take responsibility for engagement in physical activities for life”(9).
+Fundamental movement skills such as running are a key component of physical literacy, and provide the foundation for higher level sport skills that are then incorporated into various decision-making situations(9).
+Mastery of physical literacy skills in childhood allows individuals to be active as children and through all phases of adulthood(10); physically literate children have improved health indicators(11) and are more likely to be physically active(12,13).
+Physical education (PE) classes provide an opportunity for children to develop physical literacy and accordingly have become a focus for intervention(14–16).
+Running is a fundamental movement skill that is incorporated into PE classes, although it is unclear whether children are formally taught how to run in a structured way that focuses on the individual’s progress.
+Running improves cardiorespiratory health, enhances self-esteem, and is an inexpensive activity that can be incorporated into a healthy active lifestyle over the lifespan(1,2,7,14).
+Unfortunately there are often barriers to participation, and these benefits require perseverance and commitment(17).
+An appropriate warm-up and cool-down, along with a periodized program, and education about appropriate technique, wear and stretching allows runners to train in a structured, progressive manner to make running a manageable and enjoyable activity, with improvements that are attainable, achievable, and suitable for the majority(7,17).

+While almost all children are able to safely participate in their PE classes, some children have chronic medical conditions that require a modified exercise program to meet their needs.
 An estimated 10-31% of children in economically developed countries under the age of 18 years have a chronic medical condition - most commonly asthma and congenital heart disease(18–22).
-These conditions have the potential to significantly impact an individual’s physical activity level, but there is limited research investigating how these differences are incorporated into PE classes.
+These conditions may impact an individual’s physical activity level and considerations should be made to ensure safe participation in PE, but there is limited research investigating how these differences are incorporated into PE classes.
+Catering to the different needs of children and adolescents with various chronic medical conditions also presents an additional challenge for the PE teacher.
+Clinically, many children with congenital or inherited heart disease have abnormal cardiovascular responses to exercise – for these children modified exercise programs are necessary and performance-based assessments are particularly inappropriate.
+However, it is not clear what approach is being taken in school to tailor the PE classes for these children.

-Running improves cardiorespiratory health, enhances self-esteem, and may be one solution to the rise in sedentary behaviours that lead to chronic medical conditions(1,2,7,9).
-Running is an inexpensive activity that is easily incorporated into PE classes and extracurricular time, but there are often barriers to participation because its benefits require perseverance and commitment(20).
-However, with a periodized program, runners can train in a structured, progressive manner which makes running a manageable and enjoyable activity, with improvements that are attainable and achievable and making running suitable for the majority(7,20).
-Along with any exercise regime, knowledge regarding preparation for the activity, such as appropriate wear and stretching, should be taught.
-Although there is controversy surrounding stretching routines, with specific guidelines for the pediatric population lacking, it is necessary to prepare individuals prior to beginning a specific activity(21).
-Ultimately, if students are shown how to maintain an exercise regime, running can be promoted as a life-long activity independent of PE classes.

-We conducted a study to evaluate the incorporation of running within the physical and health education curriculum in schools in British Columbia (BC), Canada to fulfill the following objectives: (1) to determine if PE instructors effectively teach students the skills required to run as a form of exercise; (2) to investigate how students are evaluated on their running performance in their PE class; and (3) to determine if chronic medical conditions are considered in the teaching and evaluation of PE.
+We sought to better understand how running was incorporated into the physical and health Al education curriculum in schools in British Columbia (BC), Canada.
+The objectives of the study were: (1) to determine how PE instructors teach students how to run as a form of exercise; (2) to investigate how students are evaluated on their running performance in their PE class; and (3) to determine if chronic medical conditions are considered in the teaching and evaluation of PE.

 MATERIALS AND METHODS